https://www.lauren-lane.com/blog/authentic-bolognese

 The Simili Sisters' Famous Recipe: A True Classic

 The Simili Sisters are absolute icons when it comes to Italian cooking, and their ragù alla Bolognese recipe is considered the gold standard.
-They emphasize quality ingredients, a slow cooking process, and the perfect balance of flavors.
-Their recipe calls for a blend of ground beef and pancetta, just a bit of tomato, and of course, milk for that creamy finish.
+The simple ingredients for love and slow cooking process, and the perfect blend of all the flavors.
+It's simply just perfection.

 If you’re ready to make the real deal, following the Simili Sisters’ recipe is the way to go.
 It’s not fast food—it’s slow food at its finest, and your taste buds will thank you for it!

-So, if you’ve been living off Americanized Bolognese (no shame!), now’s the time to step it up with the real thing.
+So, if you’ve been living off Americanized Bolognese (not judging!), now’s the time to try the real deal.
 Ragù alla Bolognese is the ultimate comfort food, with its rich, meaty flavors and melt-in-your-mouth texture.
-Plus, once you get the hang of making it, you’ll never go back to the quick stuff.
+Plus, once you get the hang of making it it will be the only Bolognese sauce you ever made.
+I make it every single year for Christmas Eve.
+It's just so special.
+I hope you try it.

 Happy cooking! 🍝